Signalling & system testing - June 2025

 What to expect if you’re a rail customer

 Cross River Rail won’t just transform Brisbane, it will transform the way we travel across South East Queensland.
-But building Cross River Rail means changes to travel and transport services during construction.
+But building Cross River Rail means changes to travel and transport services during construction and testing.

 We encourage you to plan your journey ahead of time by using the links below: